Operating Budget and Funding Model#

 Service Purpose Plan Type Notes

-GitHub Hosting private repositories Free Tier Ideal for public code and collaborative work
+GitHub CI/CD, public and private repos Free Tier Ideal for public code and collaborative work

-GitLab CI/CD and public and private repos Free Tier Currently using for project scaffolding
+GitLab CI/CD, public and private repos Free Tier Currently using for project scaffolding

 Miro Visual collaboration and planning Free Tier Used for brainstorming and stakeholder diagrams